 Sleep Better

-Many research studies show that having an attitude of gratitude helps individuals have better quality of sleep.
+Many research studies show that having an attitude of gratitude helps individuals have a better quality of sleep.
 People experience falling asleep faster and staying asleep longer.
-So if quality sleep is a struggle, try writing down specific things you are grateful for.
+So, if quality sleep is a struggle, try writing down specific things you are grateful for.
 Taking a few minutes to do this before bed can have a positive impact on your sleep.

 Reduce Stress

 Research reveals that people who practice gratitude are better able to manage the stressors that come in life.
 It could be that getting more sleep helps you handle stress better.
 Or it could be the dopamine that is released in your brain when you express thankfulness.
-In our line of work with individuals with autism and their families, it may seem hard to be thankful when many areas of life are much more challenging.
-However, if you’re able to recognize and be thankful for the little things, you’ll experience the impact of grateful mindset.

 Ease Depression